flyingmachine/brave-clojure-web/content/4-using-emacs-with-clojure.md

 mode on and off.
 However, I think it's more than worth your while to take some time to learn it.

-The following should show you the most useful key bindings.
-Point will be represented as a pipe, `|`.
+The following shows you the most useful key bindings.
+Point will be represented as a vertical pipe, `|`.

 ### Wrapping and Slurping